Foods and Meal in Japan

 Making sushi by hand

-Sushi is the most popular Japanese food among foreign tourists.
+Sushi is one of the most famous Japanese dishes for foreign tourists.

 A set of Edomae-zushi